cfpaige/book-search/README.md

   Also, from MDN: "The web app manifest provides information about an application (such as name, author, icon, and description) in a JSON text file.
 The purpose of the manifest is to install web applications to the homescreen of a device, providing users with quicker access and a richer experience.
   (https://developer.mozilla.org/en-US/docs/Web/Manifest)

-### SRC FOLDER
+### SRC folder

 The app's dynamic files (imported by the JavaScript application or with mutable contents) should be placed in **src**.

 Webpack handles the serving of updated (instead of cached) contents to the client by assigning a unique file name to the changed files in the production build.
 (So we can use simple, intuitive file names in development, such as header.png instead of header-2019-02-08-final.png, and never have to worry about the client using the outdated cached copy, because Webpack will automatically rename header.png to header.unique-hash.png, where the unique hash changes only when header.png changes.)

 #### COMPONENTS

   Not a built-in React folder, but one of the most commonly agreed-on, as a React app could be considered a collection of Components.
   It's considered good practice to keep related code as close as possible.
 (E.g. style for a component in that component's own folder, or any utilities not shared by any other Components - those can be in their own utils folder within the Component folder.)
   App.js can also be moved into its own folder here, leaving just the entry files (those Webpack needs to start: index.js to render the application to the DOM, and index.css for base style, and possibly the service-worker.js if the application is to be available offline) out in the main src directory.

 Including an index.js here makes it possible to import the entire contents of the directory (all Components) by requiring `./components` only.
 (By default when importing a directory, React will look for the index.js file and grab all the Components imported into it.)

 The index.js file within each Component folder is the entry point for importing that Component.
 (It should contain nothing but an export statement that points to the topmost Component at any point in time, because the topmost Component changes often during development.)

 If a Component is not reusable but a tightly-coupled child Component of another, it's good practice to nest it in its parent Component's directory.
 (This helps to avoid dead code when deprecating a Component.)

 #### ASSETS